ni/systemlink-client-docs/examples/message/labview/README.md

 6. Open and run `Host.vi` under My Computer to interact with the running example.
 7. When finished, stop the VI and use Control+C to stop the dotnet command.

-To run the example with a different configuration, use one of the following commands instead:
+To run the example with a different configuration, use a command like the following instead:

 ```
-dotnet run -- --cloud <api_key>
 dotnet run -- --server <url> <username> <password>
 ```